-AT&T Center and Freeman Coliseum events draw visitors and cars to Eastside Area streets.
-Special events traffic plan strategies should focus on improving the experience for those using transit, shared mobility and micro-mobility, for example by accommodating special event priority lanes for buses, so that more people will consider these transportation options the best choice for them.
+Frost Bank Center and Freeman Coliseum events draw visitors and cars to Eastside Area streets.
+Special events traffic plan strategies should focus on improving the experience for those using transit, shared mobility, and micro-mobility, for example by accommodating special event priority lanes for buses, so that more people will consider these transportation options the best choice for them.

-Mobility Recommendation #4: Support VIA Metropolitan Transit Advanced Rapid Transit Corridor service by prioritizing transit-supportive policies and infrastructure near transit stations.
+Mobility Recommendation #4: Support VIA Metropolitan Transit Advanced Rapid Transit and Prímo services by prioritizing transit-supportive policies and infrastructure near transit stations.

-A future VIA Metropolitan Transit Advanced Rapid Transit Corridor is anticipated to operate along Houston Street, requiring transit-supportive policies and infrastructure, such as reduced parking requirements, complete sidewalks, crosswalks and curb ramps to provide safe connections to the transit lines.
+A future VIA Advanced Rapid Transit service is anticipated to operate along Houston Street, requiring transit-supportive policies and infrastructure, such as reduced parking requirements, complete sidewalks, crosswalks, and curb ramps to provide safe connections to the transit lines.
 This route corresponds to the priority transit route designation on the Mobility Framework Map.
-VIA Metropolitan Transit's approach to making a place transit-supportive also includes designing other street improvements for pedestrians and supporting compact, mixed-use developments that provide access to a variety of services reachable on foot.
+VIA's approach to making a place transit-supportive also includes designing other street improvements for pedestrians and supporting compact, mixed-use developments that provide access to a variety of services reachable on foot.